 Things To Know

-• Notom-Bullfrog is a mostly unpaved backcountry road which can lead to Boulder along the Burr Trail.
+• Notom-Bullfrog is a mostly unpaved backcountry road that can lead to Boulder along the Burr Trail.
 Be sure to check road conditions before setting out.
 You may need a high-clearance four-wheel drive vehicle to attempt this route, and all backcountry roads may be impassable in certain conditions.

-Reccomended Hikes
+Recommended Hikes

 • Lower Calf Creek Falls is a popular 6.2-mile roundtrip waterfall hike.
 Plan for 3.5 to 4 hours to enjoy the stunning canyon, stream, and, of course, the waterfall.
 It begins at the Calf Creek campground, located between Boulder and Escalante.
 For a less-crowded option, hike Upper Calf Creek.

-• The Burr Trail is a 70-mile backcountry road which offers a variety of trailheads along the way.
+• The Burr Trail is a 70-mile backcountry road that offers a variety of trailheads along the way.
 Singing Canyon is a popular and easy hiking option along this route.
 The slot canyon has 80-foot-high walls, incredible acoustics and stunning red, pink and purple hues.

 • Grand Staircase–Escalante National Monument offers numerous adventurous hiking opportunities as well as hikes for families.

-Lodging and Camping
+Lodging & Camping

 Whether you’re looking to sleep in a luxury lodge or camp beneath the stars, you can find the lodging experience you’re looking for in Boulder.